Itz-Ashlynn/AshlynnTGDL/README.md

 > [!WARNING]
 > Even with these protections, **you are responsible for your own account's safety.**
-> - Avoid fetching thousands of files per day from a single account
+> - Avoid fetching thousands of files per day from a single account.
 > - Do not use this tool on accounts that are already restricted or flagged
 > - The author is **not responsible** for any account limitations, bans, or data loss resulting from misuse